iOcariApp/app/README.md

 **"TypeError: In this environment the sources for assign MUST be an object."**

-=> Use Stylesheet.flatten to concatenate styles objects instead of spread operator.
+=> Use Stylesheet.flatten to mix styles objects instead of spread operator or plain array of objects for multiple styling.

 **"TypeError: undefined is not a function (evaluating 'singleValue.stopTracking()')"**